CORP-2/CORP-2.0/README.md

 * Continuous objective evaluation of employees
 * Collective management with multiple data points
-* Gradual onboarding, iteration, and backward compatibility
+* Gradual on-boarding, iteration, and backward compatibility

 Further details about goals are provided in the [Goals](GOALS.md) page.